Carl Coerse: Sports career

 In 1922, still named the most beautiful wrestler in the Netherlands, he had his first international victory, winning the international wrestling competition at Diamantbeurs, Amsterdam, winning easily against German A. van Duren and also his fellow countryman Hartman.
 Due to illness he was unable to participate at the 1923 national wrestling championships.
 However, Coerse won the competition in December 1923 and also won the prize for the best wrestling style.

 In June 1924 he became national champion.
 As it also was the qualification event; he qualified to participate at the 1924 Summer Olympics in Paris.
 At the Olympics he beat Spanish Francisco Solé with a touché.
 In the second round he lost by a small margin after fifteen minutes from Danish Frants Frisenfeldt.
-At the Olympics there was a lot of criticism about the organization of the wresling tournament, in media described "rarely has one seen a tournament that was so poorly prepared".
+At the Olympics there was a lot of criticism about the organization of the wrestling tournament, in media described "rarely has one seen a tournament that was so poorly prepared".
 Due to the many inconveniences Coerse didn't appear at the match of round 3 against František Kratochvíl, and so eliminated himself.
 In August 1924 he won an international competition in Essen, Germany and was praised for his performance.

 In May 1925 he became for the fourth time Dutch national champion ahead of J. J. Van Bentum.
 Already since the 1919 national championships he competes against Van Bentum and grew over the years to some kind of rivality.
 Competing at numerous national competitions the following year, winning several prizes, he had did his last matches in 1928.
 Not qualified for the Summer Olympics he participated in March and May at the preparation matches for the Dutch Olympic wrestling team ahead of the 1928 Summer Olympics.